ibrod83/javascript-binary-converter/README.md

 #### File to image

-Convert a File(browser object) to an Image
+Convert a File(browser object) to an Image.

+converter function recognizes the type passed to it, exposing the relevant methods.
+In this case a File object is passed, invoking FileConvertor behind the scenes:

 ```javascript
 import converter from "javascript-binary-converter";

 document
   .querySelector("#some-file-input")